Measurement of the scintillation resolution in liquid xenon and its impact for future segmented calorimeters: DISCUSSION

 \section{DISCUSSION}

-In this work, we have measured the resolution that can be attained in a segmented scintillation block (SSB) filled with LXe and read out by VUV-SiPMs.
-The SSB was designed to have large acceptance and the SiPMs have the largest PDE currently available in the market.
-The intrinsic resolution that our procedure yields is compatible with zero, with an upper value (at 95$\%$ CL) of 0.4$\%$ FWHM.
-Previous measurements of the intrinsic resolution yielded very high values (14$\%$ FWHM), not compatible with our current measurement.
-Our result also questions the notion that there is an intrinsic resolution at all associated to scintillation in liquid xenon, as proposed by \cite{non-prop}.
+In this work, we have measured the energy resolution attainable in a segmented scintillation block (SSB) filled with LXe and read out by VUV-SiPMs.
+The SSB was designed to maximize light acceptance and the SiPMs employed have the largest PDE currently available in the market.
+For 511 keV, an energy resolution of $3.7 \pm 0.4$ $\%$ was obtained, a factor of two better than the result reported in Ref. \cite{YAMASHITA2004692}.

+The intrinsic resolution $R_c^2$ that our procedure yields at 511 keV is compatible with that of Doke's \cite{non-prop}.
+However, it increases as the energy lowers.
+Previous measurements of this intrinsic resolution yielded very high values (6-8 $\%$) \cite{Ni:2006zp}, not compatible with our current measurement.

-Furthermore, our work opens new possibilities for apparatus using liquid xenon scintillators and scintillation only.
-In particular it suggests that SSBs using LXe as a scintillator can be very competitive as building blocks in segmented calorimeters, with applications to nuclear and particle physics as well as PET technology.
-While there is ample room for technological development (maximising the light collection efficiency of the SSB and eventually increasing the PDE of the SiPMs), our measurement clearly suggests that a LXe-SSB can compete and eventually outperform, in terms of energy resolution, those using other scintillators.
+Furthermore, our work opens new possibilities for apparatus based on liquid xenon scintillators using scintillation only.
+In particular, it suggests that SSBs using LXe as a scintillator can be very competitive as building blocks in segmented calorimeters, with applications to nuclear and particle physics as well as PET technology.
+While there is ample room for technological development eventually increasing the PDE of the SiPMs), our measurement clearly suggests that a LXe-SSB can compete and eventually outperform, in terms of energy resolution, those using other scintillators.